-Angkor Wat travel, both to and from the Temple and around the 400 square kilometer surrounding Angkor Wat Region requires some sort of transportation.
+Angkor Wat travel from the Temple and the surrounding 400 square kilometers around the Angkor Wat Region requires some sort of transportation.

 Knowing where to find the best options to travel the Temples and what to expect on your visit to Angkor Wat will leave you informed.

 Informed people who visit Angkor Wat are better able to distinguish what is fair and what is not.

 That way you can negotiate a better price and more favorable terms from whoever you choose to provide your Angkor Wat Travel services.